• Skip to secondary menu

 Let’s gather some supplies to get started!

-Materials Needed to Paint Your Kitchen Cabinets
+Materials Needed to Paint Kitchen Cabinets

-– Paint – I used Sherwin Williams Pro Classic in Pure White satin sheen (cabinets) and Gauntlet Gray satin sheen (island and vent hood) – I would not recommend painting them with a paint and primer mix…but that’s just my opinion!
+Paint – I used Sherwin Williams Pro Classic in Pure White satin sheen (cabinets) and Gauntlet Gray satin sheen (island and vent hood) – I would not recommend painting them with a paint and primer mix…but that’s just my opinion!

-–Primer – I used Zinsser Bullseye Primer – It’s thick and has to be watered down quite a bit for the sprayer but it works really well!
+Primer – I used Zinsser Bullseye Primer – It’s thick and has to be watered down quite a bit for the sprayer but it works really well!
 The link above is to Amazon, just to show you what the can looks like…you can purchase it at Home Depot or Walmart though for cheaper!

-–Painter’s Tape – I really don’t have a favorite here anymore, I have bought all of them and had good and bad results with all of them!
+Painter’s Tape – I really don’t have a favorite here anymore, I have bought all of them and had good and bad results with all of them!
 Lol!

-–Brown Paper – to protect the floor – I liked this better than drop cloths for around the cabinet bases on the floor, I didn’t want to have to buy a ton of small drop clothes or cut them down, so this worked best!
+Brown Paper – to protect the floor – I liked this better than drop cloths for around the cabinet bases on the floor, I didn’t want to have to buy a ton of small drop clothes or cut them down, so this worked best!

-–Drop cloths – I love the ones that are paper but have the plastic back, they are cheap but I like them more than the solid plastic ones!
-I get them at Walmart for the best price!
+Drop cloths – I love the ones that are paper but have the plastic back, they are cheap but I like them more than the solid plastic ones!
+I only use these when I am spraying the doors and drawers…I get them at Walmart for the best price!

-–Sanding Materials – This sander was what I used on almost the entire kitchen…yes, this tiny micro zip by Gator…found much cheaper at Walmart, was AMAZING!
+Sanding Materials – This sander was what I used on almost the entire kitchen…yes, this tiny micro zip by Gator…found much cheaper at Walmart, was AMAZING!
 I also used a sanding block as well!

-–Caulk and wood filler – A great paint job starts with the prep work, making sure to fill any gaps or brad nail holes makes all the difference in a good or bad paint job, and just a little info for you…white paint magnifies all imperfections!
+Caulk and wood filler – A great paint job starts with the prep work, making sure to fill any gaps or brad nail holes makes all the difference in a good or bad paint job, and just a little info for you…white paint magnifies all imperfections!
 Lol!

-–Respirator – or charcoal mask at least – The paint that is in the air is unreal when you are using the sprayer, and even though you may not realize it a the time, you are breathing a ton of paint into your lungs!
+Respirator – or charcoal mask at least – The paint that is in the air is unreal when you are using the sprayer, and even though you may not realize it a the time, you are breathing a ton of paint into your lungs!
 Do not do this to yourself as I did! 🙈Wear a respirator!
 I had a fan going in the dining room window, pretty far away from the painting, and you should have seen the white paint on the window screen.
 That’s when I realized how dumb I was for not wearing at least a mask the entire time and I started wearing one!
 Also, the painted boogers were a really good indicator as well!
 Lol!

 -Old Clothes – My clothes were speckled with paint just like the floors where they received overspray!